Binary options trading is a scam! It’s sad but true.

 The holding companies set up in Israel have ties with multiple shell companies abroad so if you look up the company name, it would appear to be hosted in your own country.
 Now, once you’ve been scammed your local law enforcement agencies wouldn’t be able to help because the case falls outside of their jurisdiction.

 A true story.
-The Canadian federal government and the provincial regulators were becoming alarmed at some of the tragic stories that were unfolding, including people taking their own lives after being taken in by these schemes.
-The man hired to lead the investigation received a robocall asking him if he wished to make good money working from home.
+The Canadian federal government and the provincial regulators became alarmed at some of these tragic stories that were unfolding so they decided to act.
+The man hired to lead the investigation received a robocall asking him if he wished to make good money working from home in binary options.
 Out of curiosity he decided to follow this up.
 Although the call seemed to come from elsewhere in Canada, he found it was routed from a couple of cities in the USA, then Latvia and ultimately from Israel.

 How to not get scammed?